markokosir/store2doublylinkedlist/README.md

 ## Store 2 - Doubly Linked List

-This is a compilation of a store programs I wrote for academic purposes using three different data structures from scratch.
+Three different data structures written from scratch.
 Store 2 is implemented using doubly linked list.
 When the program starts it allocates memory for 4 products on heap.
 Since this version is implemented using doubly linked list, therefore it is possible to allocate memory during runtime.

 Files included:
 * products.txt - sample database